Authentic Lessons for 21st Century Learning

 • Red: They need help summarizing their thought processes.

-After 10 minutes, you can unhide slide 11 for students to check their answer and share their process.
+After 10 minutes, you can unhide and show slide 10 for students to check their answer and share their process or model the example and work through it together as a class.
+Use the colors of the cups as a gauge to make this decision.

 Explain